rehan-code/AI-Customer-Support/README.md

-# AI Customer Support
+# Arabic tutor AI

-A customer support agent using Gemini API.
+An agent to help you learn Arabic using Gemini API.

 Deployed as a subdomain at [assistant.rehanmohideen.com](https://assistant.rehanmohideen.com) using AWS EC2 ubuntu, cammy.